Skip to content

 0.5 / 1

-The company states that those suppliers who show non-compliance with its sustainable sourcing policy or refuse to set a recovery plan for this will be terminated or excluded from the business relationship, however, it does not give timeframes for the implementation of corrective action plans.
+The company makes this commitment through the FSC Chain of Custody Certification Standard (FSC-STD-40-004 V3-1).
+Partial points have been awarded as the requirements do not full meet the SPOTT scoring criteria.
+The company's reporting also states that those suppliers who show non-compliance with its sustainable sourcing policy or refuse to set a recovery plan for this will be terminated or excluded from the business relationship, however, it does not give timeframes for the implementation of corrective action plans.

 • P